 Florida and Arizona often top the list when it comes to retirement destinations.
-Both states offer warm climates, amenity-rich communities and beautiful homes.
+Both states offer warm climates, amenity-rich communities, and beautiful homes.
 But what features set these two states apart?
 If both are appealing, how do you know which destination is right for you?

 Both Arizona and Florida offer hot summers and mild winters, but there are distinct differences in these two climates.
 Arizona is a more arid, desert location.
 Temperatures across the state vary, particularly with changes in elevation, and the northern parts of the state even feature mountain ski resorts.

 When it comes to recreation, both states have plenty to offer.
 Retirees will find world-class golf courses in both Florida and Arizona, but the number of sunny days each year give Arizona golfers a bit of an edge.

 Generally speaking, Arizona has a few urban centers, like Phoenix and Tucson, with large stretches of open space outside of the cities.
 Florida has a mix of cities, suburbs and small towns, with some nature preserves and wetlands nestled in between.

 Florida has since outpaced Arizona with around double the active adult communities.
 There are differences in the types of active adult communities available as well.
-Arizona has more extra-large communities (more than 5,000 homes), but Florida is home to the largest, The Villages, which has over 75,000 homes.
+Arizona has more extra-large communities (more than 5,000 homes), but Florida is home to the largest, The Villages, which has over 56,000 homes.
 Though both states have communities of all sizes, Florida probably wins out in overall community diversity.

 Both Florida and Arizona are also considered to be tax-friendly for retirees.
 Arizona has no tax on Social Security benefits and there are exemptions for some retirement income, yet Florida wins with no state income tax at all.
 When it comes to property tax, Arizona residents have no state tax and are only responsible for local taxes.
 Florida does have property tax, but residents may be eligible for a homestead exemption if the property is their main residence.

 When it comes to comparing Arizona and Florida, it really comes down to what you want in a retirement destination.
-Both states offer climates, attractions, home prices and tax laws which are appealing to retirees.
+Both states offer climates, attractions, home prices, and tax laws which are appealing to retirees.
 The choice of an arid desert or a tropical coastal home is one of personal preference.